This blog may contain affiliate links. Read our disclosure policy for more info.

 You can rent bikes from various shops around Banff for as little as $13 CAD/hour.
 The bicycle rental shops can give you up-to-date information on trail conditions and where you should go based on your experience level.

 42. Go snowshoeing

 You haven’t really experienced winter in Canada until you’ve gone snowshoeing!
 So, get on your warm gear and strap on those snowshoes – it’s the only way to hike properly in the winter months in Canada!

-You can choose between two different snowshoeing experienced in the area:
+You can choose between two different snowshoeing experiences in the Banff area:

 Lake Louise Scenic Snowshoe Experience: You’ll have to get yourself to Lake Louise for the start of this one, but after that, you’ll ride the Lake Louise Ski Resort Gondola before trekking around for 2 hours in snowshoes.
 There are some incredible views from up there!